-San Diego is incredible, and its sun-drenched positivity extends far beyond its 70 miles of beautiful beaches.
-The city is a buzz of culture, entertainment, food and fun on every corner and in a relaxed neighborhood.
+San Diego is incredible, and its great sun-drenched positivity extends far beyond its 70 miles of beautiful beaches.
+The city is a bustle of culture, entertainment, food and fun on every corner and a quiet neighborhood.
 Not just any zoo, the San Diego Zoo is known around the world for its variety of rare and endangered animal species.
-There are nearly 4,000 animals that live in the zoo, including gorillas, sun bears, polar bears, leopards, giant turtles, koalas, elephants, mandrels, birds of paradise, zebras and more.
+There are nearly 4,000 animals that live in the zoo, including gorillas, solar bears, polar bears, leopards, giant turtles, koalas, elephants, baboons, birds of paradise, zebras and more.

 Explore the 100 acres that are home to more than 650 species of animals and 700,000 exotic plants.
-The world's oldest operating sailboat, the Star of India, was built in 1863 and is on display at the San Diego Maritime Museum.
-Guests can explore the decks of this historic ship, learn about its important role in the maritime history of the United States, and even witness its sailing once a year.
-The museum also houses a variety of permanent and temporary exhibits and a collection of antique ships.
+The world's oldest active sailboat, the Star of India, was built in 1863 and is on display at the San Diego Maritime Museum.
+Guests can explore the decks of this historic ship, learn about its important role in the maritime history of the United States, and even watch it sail once a year.
+The museum also houses a variety of permanent and temporary exhibitions and a collection of old ships.

-Blessed with year-round warmth and sunny skies, San Diego is best known for its fun beaches, top attractions such as the San Diego Zoo, a burgeoning culinary scene, and a mind-blowing array of craft breweries (more than 150 at last count).
-The city has an average of more than 344 days a year with temperatures above 15°C (60°F), making it an excellent vacation destination anytime.
+Blessed by its warmth and year-round sunny skies, San Diego is best known for its fun beaches, top attractions, such as the San Diego Zoo, a thriving culinary scene, and an impressive array of craft breweries (more than 150 according to the latest count).
+The city averages more than 344 days a year with temperatures above 15°C (60°F), making it a great vacation destination anytime.
 San Diego is a city of neighborhoods steeped in history and culture.
-If you're looking for a big Southern California city with lots of sun, sand, and some of the best tacos outside of Mexico, San Diego is a perfect choice.
+If you're looking for a big Southern California city with lots of sun, sand and some of the best tacos outside of Mexico, San Diego is the perfect choice.

-White sand beaches with crystal clear turquoise waters.
+White sand beaches with crystal clear, turquoise waters.
 An active nightlife, lots of things to enjoy with the family and exquisite cuisine.
-When we think about our favorite things about San Diego, these are just some of the things that come to mind.
-With all the incredible things it has to offer, there's no question why this beautiful city is one of the most popular vacation spots in the country, as well as an attractive place for snowbirds to spend the winter.
+When we think of our favorite things about San Diego, these are just a few of the things that come to mind.
+With all the incredible things it has to offer, there's no question why this beautiful city is one of the country's most popular vacation spots, as well as an attractive place for snowbirds to spend the winter.